 Symptoms may include:

-Other symptoms that may develop, especially when kidney function has gotten worse, include:
+Symptoms that may occur when kidney function has gotten worse include:

 may show protein

-or other changes.
+or other changes in your urine.
 These changes may appear 6 months to 10 or more years before symptoms appear.

 Tests that check how well the kidneys are working include: